clojurebridge-oresund/curriculum/outline/intro.md

 Once that's done, let's try out the REPL together!
 Type `(+ 2 3)` and see what happens.
 Did you see the result appearing beside what you were typing?
 Once you've done that, hit enter and type `(max 8 17 2)`.
 You might see an error in red while typing.
 This happens because Light Table is continually evaluating what you are typing, and before you finish, the code might not be valid.

-## Simple values
+## Simple data

-In order to do anything in a programming language, you need to have values to do stuff with.
-In Clojure, simple values are numbers, strings, booleans, and keywords.
+In order to do anything in a programming language, you need to have data to do stuff with.
+In Clojure, simple data are numbers, strings, booleans, and keywords.

 ### Numbers